shoeffner/mthesis/src/gaze_library.md

 Crucial settings for the camera to estimate distances properly are the sensor's size, its aspect ratio, and the focal length.
-These values are difficult to measure and many device vendors do not report them, as producing smaller sensors and cameras using higher resolutions is cheaper @citationneeded.
+These values are difficult to measure and many device vendors do not report them [@Crisp2013].
 Apple uses the iSight for their MacBook Pro.
 Its older versions uses a
 \SI{6.35}{\milli\meter} sensor [@Luepke2005] with an aspect
 ratio of 4:3.
 The 15 inches MacBook Pro from mid 2015 used for \Gaze{}'s